SearchSavior/Qwen3-ASR-OpenVINO/README.md

 ## Original Notebook

-Most of the really deep lore if OpenVINO is obfuscated by horrendous documentation around the engineering practices in the actual repositories.
+Most of the really OpenVINO lore is obfuscated by horrendous documentation around the engineering practices in the actual repositories.
 So, a goal of this project is to spell out exactly what it looks like to throw away `transformers`, and reimplement an openvino IR from scratch.

 I drew  inspiration from the OpenVINO Notebooks approach to subgraph structure and stateful execution.
 Only Qwen3-ASR-0.6B has been validated.
 There were many other design decisions along the way, and I wish I had taken better notes.